-As a percent of Michigan personal income, both SAF and GF/GP revenue have been generally declining since FY 2000.
+As a percent of Michigan personal income, both SAF and GF/GP revenue have been generally declining since FY 2000-01.
+The recent two-year uptick represents temporary pandemic related activity, after which both SAF and GF/GP are expected to again decline.